 If we have an odd number of flavors with a constant $\mu$ matrix for $N_f= 2n+1$, we will find $n$ pairs of fermions coupling to $\phi_2(x)$ with $\pm\mu_i$ shifts, each contributing zero to the index; however there would be one flavor with no shift, and we would find an index of one then.
 Thus we find that $\text{ind}(\CD)$ takes values in ${\mathbb Z}_2$.
 That is the correct answer since having no $T$ symmetry while having $C$ symmetry with antisymmetric $C$ puts the model in the $D$ topological class, whose topological invariant in one spatial dimension is ${\mathbb Z}_2$.

-We emphasize though that in our calculation the reduction of the topological invariant from ${\mathbb Z}$ in the time reversal symmetric case to ${\mathbb Z}_2$ in the case with time reversal symmetry breaking manifests itself in the spacetime coordinate topology that the fermion sees, and not due to a change in the topology in momentum space.
+We emphasize though that in our calculation the reduction of the topological invariant from ${\mathbb Z}$ in the time reversal symmetric case to ${\mathbb Z}_2$ in the case with broken time reversal symmetry manifests itself in the change in the spacetime coordinate topology that the fermion sees, and not due to a change in momentum space.
 The index we compute sees the topology in phase space, and is sensitive to both.